Move Welcome to Omarchy

 Welcome to Omarchy!

 This isn't just a grab bag of preinstalled packages, though.
 It's a complete system designed with both aesthetics and productivity in mind.
 Because a beautiful system is a motivating system, and productivity has always been downstream from motivation.
+There's zero bloat here: Just everything I use.

 Welcome to Omarchy